neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 ![A screenshot of the properties pane with the relevant text in each field](02-1/media/image32.png)

-7. While you still have the section selected, go to the **Table columns** pane, and click on the **Building** Column.
+7. While you still have the section selected, go to the **Table columns** pane, and select the **Building** Column.
 The Building Column will be added to the form.

 ![A screenshot of the form designer with Building column selected in the Table columns section.](02-1/media/image33.png)